-The only items to be considered at a Council or Delegated Committee meeting held during the election period will be those required for the Annual Report, including financial statements for the Annual Report, procedural items to complete the Council's term of office, for example, assemblies of Council, consideration of minor and non-contentious planning permit applications.
+The only items of business to be considered at a Council or Delegated Committee meeting held during the election period for a general election will be those related to adopting the Annual Report (including financial statements for the Annual Report), procedural items to complete Council's term of office (such as noting records of Briefings of Council) and consideration of minor and non-contentious planning permit applications.

-Public Question Time will be suspended during the election period.
+Public Question Time will be suspended during the election period for a general election.

-No Notices of Motion will be accepted by the Chief Executive Officer for a Council meeting held during the election period.
+No Notices of Motion will be accepted by the Chief Executive Officer for a Council meeting held during the election period for a general election.